jruby/activerecord-jdbc-adapter/RUNNING_TESTS.md

     rake appraisal:rails40 test_postgres TESTOPTS="--name=/integer/"

 This of course also works when running the "plain" test (no appraisal:xxx) task.

+Since 1.3.0 we also support prepared statements, these are off by default (AR) but one can easily run tests with prepared statements enabled using env vars :

+    rake test_derby PS=true # or PREPARED_STATEMENTS=true

 ### ActiveRecord (Rails) Tests